hlcas/CRISPR-detector/README.md

 --assembly, path to assembly in fasta format : hg38.fa mm9.fa ... required=False
 --species, species : Homo_sapiens,Mus_musculus... required=False
 --db, ANNOVAR database path, required=False
+--sgRNAS, path to sgRNAs sequences in fasta format , required=False
+--cleavage_offset", Center of quantification window to use within respect to the 3-end of the provided sgRNA sequence[-3]',default=-3,type=int
+--window_size , defines the size (in bp) of the quantification window extending from the position specified by the cleavage_offset parameter in relation to the provided guide RNA sequence[0], 0 means whole amplicon analysis, default=0,type=int

 ### 2. Whole genome sequencing (WGS) data analysis
 python CRISPRdetectorWGS.py